Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 On the topic of Microsoft Office&hellip;
 If you connected up a Microsoft account back in Phase 0 that will have or already has a purchased copy of Microsoft Office, then leave them installed.
-If you're not going to use Microsoft Office (or if you're going to use a copy distributed by your university, like most of the people I'm directing to this article) then uninstall it—you can always reinstall.
+If you're not going to use Microsoft Office (or if you're going to use a copy distributed by your university, like most of the people I'm directing to this article) then uninstall it&mdash;you can always reinstall.

 ### Some Setting Defaults To Change